-Maternity protection: 4 principles your company must respect
+Maternity protection: principles your company must respect

 If one of your employees becomes pregnant, she should inform you as soon as possible.
 From that moment on you are legally obliged to offer her maternity protection.
-In practice, you must adhere to these four principles.
+In practice, you must adhere to these principles.

-2. Prior risk analysis of work function
+1. Prior risk analysis of work function

 Using the preparatory risk analysis, the occupational physician will determine the most suitable option: